|

 Here, I highlighted one statement necklace, but I often layer 2 or 3 on top of each other for an artful arrangement.
 Your prettiest pieces deserve to shine!

-Stacking Tray Jewelry Storage
+Jewelry Storage Trays

 The beauty of stacking trays is that they protect your valuables, create a beautiful display, and maximize your use of vertical space.
 You can even group sets together (earrings with matching necklace, for example) to make getting ready even easier.